 - Meet government, industry, and internal compliance requirements.

-- Minimize risks of data breaches.
+- Minimize risk of potential data breaches.

 - Reduce sensitive data footprint by identifying information that can be deleted or that should be encrypted.